FBU2k18/SchedulingApp/README.md

 * [ ] Students can find a time to meet with friends

 The following are **optional** features:
+* [ ] As someone having trouble finding their friends, they can use the location tag to locate them
-* [ ] Find-my-friends type feature to locate friends
+* [ ] As someone who arrives to a big event at a different time, I want to quickly locate my friends using a compass